scipy-conference/scipy_proceedings/papers/compyle_pr_ab/compyle.rst

    similar to C) on a variety of HPC platforms.
 It currently supports multi-core execution using Cython, and OpenCL and CUDA for GPU devices.
-   Users write low-level code in Python that is automatically transpiled to high-performance C. Compyle also provides a few very general purpose and useful parallel algorithms that allow users to write code once and have them run on a variety of HPC platforms.
+   Users write low-level code in Python that is automatically transpiled to high-performance Cython or C. Compyle also provides a few very general purpose and useful parallel algorithms that allow users to write code once and have them run on a variety of HPC platforms.

+   In this article, we show how to implement a simple molecular dynamics simulation package in pure Python using Compyle.
+The result is a fully parallel program that is quite easy to implement and solves a non-trivial problem.
+The code transparently executes on multi-core CPUs and GPGPUs.
+   This is not possible with any of the other tools that are available currently in the Python ecosystem.

 .. class:: keywords